Inositol and PCOS FAQs

 Yes.
 It is GMO Free, Plant Based and Vegan safe.
 It is made from corn.
 You can buy cheaper synthesized inositol cracked in a lab with leftover enzymes.
 More detailed answer coming soon.

-We would define Inositol as a sweet cabohydrate powder used as a health supplement for PCOS, fertility, certain cognitive and insulin resistant health conditions.
+Inositol is a sweet carbohydrate powder food supplement used for treating PCOS, fertility, certain cognitive and insulin resistant health conditions.
 You are best to read the wiki page for a more technical explantion.
 Link here.

 We are most often asked just if our product is a 40:1 blend of Myo and D-Chiro inositols.
 The answer is no.